pinely-international/mixin/README.md

 ```

 > [!TIP]
 > Using `@mixin.member` also provides better performance, this is due to JS limitations of defining `Symbol.hasInstance`.
-Using `@mixin.member` puts necessary static properties that otherwise is done on first `mixin(Member)` call, you're essentially partially initiating a class before it's used.
+Using `@mixin.member` puts necessary static properties that otherwise is done on first `mixin(Member)` call, you're essentially partially initiating a Mixin before it's used.

 ```ts
 @mixin.member